sebasmonia/dotfiles/README.md

   https://wiki.archlinux.org/index.php/Bluetooth_keyboard
 ```
 * Should move the conky changes to my home folder.
 This time I modified in place the Manjaro defaults

+## Thinkpad tablet mode notes

+* Firefox touch scroll and zoom via: https://superuser.com/a/1485044
+* Screen rotation via autorotate.sh, autostarted in i3 config
+** Script rotates all three screen input (touch + 2 devices for pen)
+* Pen button configuration coming soon
+* There is a chance the fingerprint reader can work.
+Coming soon too